goresume/goresume/README.md

 **Experienced Backend C++ Developer**

-Hi, I'm Johnathon, a passionate software engineer with extensive experience in high-performance computing and backend web development.
-Previously focused on C++ development, I've transitioned to Go (Golang) and am excited to contribute to innovative projects.
-This is my Github that solely demonstrates my work with Golang (Go).
+Hi, I'm Johnathon, a passionate software developer with extensive experience in high-performance computing and backend development.
+Previously focused on C++ development, I have transitioned to Go (Golang) and am excited to contribute to innovative backend web development projects.
+This Github that solely demonstrates my experience with Golang (Go).

 **Programming Languages**